 See, there’s a lot I could complain about right now; heck, there’s a lot most folks could complain about these days.
-These are pretty difficult times for many people around the world, what with the natural disasters, economic unrest and other daily plights.
-With so many stressors affecting us, sometimes it can be hard to find that bright spot, that silver lining that makes all those little rain clouds a biy more bearable.
+These are pretty difficult times for many people around the world, with natural disasters, economic unrest, and other daily plights.
+With so many stressors affecting us, sometimes it can be hard to find that bright spot, that silver lining that makes all those little rain clouds a bit more bearable.
 Sometimes, you have to force yourself to open your eyes and really see those bright spots; sometimes, you just have to make up your own.

 I made the choice many years ago to make good food my bright spot, my little piece of joy.
 I have to eat anyway, so why not make the best of it, right?
 That’s exactly what I’ve done here on ye olde blog, and that’s exactly what I did with this recipe.
 And darned if I can find something that’s made me happier today than taking a bite of this pizza.

 Though it’s not new, the combination of sweet potatoes, spinach, and caramelized onions seem to fall under the slightly unconventional topping category.
 As the victim of my current flavor obsession, this ingredient combo has been seen on my plate quite frequently.
 It’s gone in burritos, warm salads, sandwiches (though that was particularly starchy, so I wouldn’t recommend it).
 If it’s true that you are what you eat, then I’m a baked sweet potato with caramelized onions & chopped spinach.